-The Via de la Plata or the Silver Route is considered to be the toughest Camino de Santiago route in Spain due to its distance, over 1000 km, long walking stages with little facilities in between and extremely hot weather in summer months.
-The Via crosses four Spanish regions; Andalusia, Extremadura, Casilla y Leon, and Galicia.
+The Via de la Plata or the Silver Route is one of the toughest and longest Camino de Santiago routes in Spain.
+The distance of the route, over 1000 km is the main challenge.
+Long walking stages with few facilities in between, and extremely hot weather in the summer months are two other factors that make it even more difficult.
+The route crosses four Spanish regions; Andalusia, Extremadura, Casilla y Leon, and Galicia.
 The route offers a great combination of beautiful countryside scenery, impressive Roman ruins, and spectacular medieval cities and towns.

-Need to know about the Via de la Plata
+What is the Via de la Plata route?

-Let’s start with the worst time because unlike with the other Camino routes, summer is the worst time to walk the Via de la Plata and not because it gets too busy like the French or the Portuguese route but because it gets incredibly hot here.
-July and August are the worst months, 40°
+Let’s start with the worst time because unlike with the other Camino routes, summer is the worst time to walk the Via de la Plata; not because it gets too busy like the French Way of St.James or the Portuguese route but because it gets incredibly hot here.
+July and August are the worst months.
+The temperature is between 40°C and 45°C, with no shade to hide, not a drop of rain, clear skies, nowhere to get water along the route (sometimes you walk 20-25 km through nothing), and burning sun.
+All lethal cases on this route were in these months due to heat strokes or exhaustion.

 June and September are a close call as well it does get hot and it’s sunny most of the time but by far not as hot as in July and August.

-Our favorite time for traveling the south of Spain is spring, I’d say April and May are the best months for this part of the country; it’s warm but not hot, not much rain, fields are covered in flowers, the area is very green, the air is fresh.
+Our favorite time for traveling in the south of Spain is spring, I’d say April and May are the best months for the Camino; it’s warm but not hot, not much rain, the fields are covered in flowers, the area is very green, the air is fresh.
 Weatherwise October is close to these two months just not flowers.

 As for walking the Via de la Plata offseason, November – March, it might be a good idea if you want to make sure it’s not going to be hot but it might rain quite a bit in January, February, March (the rainest one) and you might feel a bit lonely as there will be very few pilgrims on the route.

-From what we’ve heard from the hospitaleros (hosts) on the Via de la Plata April is usually the busiest month with the most pilgrims on the route but even in this busiest time, you probably will get fewer people here than on the French route off-season.
+April is usually the busiest month with the most pilgrims on the route but even in this busiest time, you probably will get fewer people here than on the Camino Frances off-season.

 Via de la Plata cost

-Our budget break down (9 days, 2 people)
+Our Via de la Plata budget breakdown (9 days, 2 people)

 We stayed in dormitories in public and private albergues, only one night in a private room in a hotel, bought food in supermarkets (most of the time), usually stopped for breakfast and for coffee (one to two times a day), a couple of times went out for a beer or wine.